aws-samples/amazon-personalize-samples/README.md

 ## Demos of typical usage scenarios.

+You may want to explore how to leverage Lambda to push events to Amazon Personalize, a simple example is inside the `lambda_examples` folder.

 Collaborative filtering based on user-item interaction tables.
 The intuition behind is that similar users like similar items.

 1. [Offline evaluation with 'hrnn' user-based recommendation.](#hrnn)